ncl-icb-analytics/snowflake-ontoserver-api/README.md

 ### Governance Considerations

-We recommend using a dedicated `EXTERNAL_ACCESS` database.
+We recommend using a dedicated `EXTERNAL_ACCESS` database for centralised management, easier access control, and simplified governance.

-While you can use any database name, keeping external access integrations together simplifies governance.

-All schema-level objects related to this integration will be placed in a `ONTOSERVER` schema.
+All schema-level objects related to this integration will be placed in an `ONTOSERVER` schema.

-While you can use any database name, keeping external access integrations together simplifies governance.

 ### Function Types